-Development mentioned in the table below are the items of the exempted development definition in Schedule 24 of the Planning Regulation that are applicable to land leased under the Land Act 1994 for agriculture or grazing purposes.
+Development mentioned in the table below are the items of the exempted development definition in Schedule 24 of the Planning Regulation that are applicable to land leased under the Land Act 1994 other than for agriculture or grazing purposes.
 You do not need permission from the Department of Environment, Science and Innovation's Koala Assessment and Compliance Team to carry out exempted development.
 You may however require approval/permission from another State agency or local government.

-Item of exempted development definition Exempted development Plain English explanation (n)(vii) Development that is or involves operational work that is the clearing of native vegetation in a koala habitat area if the clearing is necessary for essential management and is qualifying clearing Essential management - firebreaks Clearing native vegetation on land leased under the Land Act 1994 for agriculture or grazing purposes is exempted development if the clearing is for establishing or maintaining a necessary firebreak to protect a building or other structure (other than a fence, road or vehicular track) and the maximum width of the firebreak is 20m or 1.5 times the height of the tallest vegetation next to the infrastructure, whichever is the wider.
+Item of exempted development definition Exempted development Plain English explanation (n)(vii) Development that is or involves operational work that is the clearing of native vegetation in a koala habitat area if the clearing is necessary for essential management and is qualifying clearing Essential management - firebreaks On land leased under the Land Act 1994 for a purpose other than for agriculture or grazing, clearing of native vegetation is exempted development if: the clearing is for establishing or maintaining a necessary firebreak to protect a building or other structure (other than a fence, road or vehicular track) and the maximum width of the firebreak is 20m or 1.5 times the height of the tallest vegetation next to the infrastructure, whichever is the wider and the clearing is consistent with the purpose of the lease.
 Firebreaks are low-fuel areas located immediately adjacent to existing infrastructure (including a building, or other structure, built or used for any purpose) that are cleared and maintained to slow or stop the progress of a fire, or to perform back-burning.
 Please note this only applies to a necessary firebreak (i.e. this exemption only applies if a suitably qualified person such as a Fire Warden of bushfire specialist has advised a firebreak is necessary to protect the infrastructure from fire risks).
 These are the maximum limits.
 If the suitably qualified person advises that a smaller firebreak is necessary to protect the infrastructure from fire risks, the width provided by the suitably qualified person should be implemented.

-Essential management - fire management lines Clearing native vegetation on land leased under the Land Act 1994 for agriculture or grazing purposes is exempted development if the clearing is for a necessary fire management line and the maximum width of the clearing for the fire management line is no more than 10m.
+Essential management - fire management lines